AlexeyRogatin/NandGameApp/README.md

-# NandGameApp
+# Nand game app

+This is a diploma project for Ryazans State Radioengineering University.

-Educational app about computer logic
+It is an educational app about logic scheme of a computer inspired by [Nand game](nandgame.com)